-London, Aug.
-19 .- Lord Kitchener, in a dispatch from Pretoria, dated today, says that a party of South African constabulary yesterday surprised a strong Boer laager near Middleburg, Cape Colony, killing 25 men.
-The constabulary numbered 150 men, but, owing to the strength of the enemy, 600 to 800 men, they were unable to follow up their success, and during their retirement they lost one man killed and had six wounded.
-Fourteen men are miss- To Garnishee Milwaukee Banks, Milwaukee, Wis., Aug.
-19.-Charles Wilde, acting for the Amsterdamisch bank of the Netherlands, the Disconto Geselschaft, a German discount banking society, and for Robert Suermont, a representative of a German bank. today began garnishment proceedings against two Milwaukee banks supposed to have funds deposited by Gerhardt and who was arrested in Milwaukee Terlinden, charged with having ab-sconded from Germany with \$375,000, and taken to Chicago, where he is head awaiting extradition papers.
-The plain tiffs claim that Terlinden mulcted their Institutions to the extent of \$2,000 each.
-The contents of a safety deposit box, rented by Terlinden in one of the local port the real voyage of the polar trip banks, will be attached.
-The box con-began.
-The members of the party were given a banquet after which the Amer-These are being held by the sheriff pending adjudication in the circuit court of Milwaukee county.
-HOME FROM THE SOUND.
+To Garnishee Milwaukee Banks, Milwaukee.
+Wis., Aug.
+19.-Charles Wilde, acting for the Amsterdamisch bank of the Netherlands, the Disconto Geselschaft, a German discount banking society, and for Robert Suermont, a representative of a German bank, today began garnishment proceedings against two Milwankee banks supposed to have funds deposited by Gerhardt and who was arrested in Milwaukee Terlinden, charged with having ab-sconded from Germany with \$375,000, and taken to Chicago, where he is held awaiting extradition papers.
+The plain institutions to the extent of \$25,000 each.
+The contents of a safety deposit box. rented by Terlinden in one of the local be used for raising stock 'But Salt Lake goes ahead of them all for people, scenery, and business re-sources.
+I am better satisfied with Salt Lake since my western trip than 1 ever was in my life."